jhardamon/phase-1-project/README.md

 The buldSortOptionsToolBar is a very packed function incorporating many of the sort features as well as creation of the tool bar.
 The fetchAll() function takes a callback function and displays the movie and series information on the page based on the chosen callback.
 This assists with Sort functionality.

-Theses three functions are calle in the init function when the DOMContentLoaded event listener is triggered.
+Theses three functions are called in the init function when the DOMContentLoaded event listener is triggered.

 Functionality is not guaranteed if modifications are made to these three functions.